GoogleChrome/web.dev/src/site/content/en/blog/trust-tokens/index.md

 {% endDetailsSummary %}
 You might have shopping history with an ecommerce site, checkins on a location platform, or account history at a bank.
-Issuers might also look at other factors such as how long you've had an account, or other interactions (such as CAPTCHAs or form submission) that increase the issuer's trust in the likelihood that you're a real human.
+Issuers might also look at other factors such as how long you′ve had an account, or other interactions (such as CAPTCHAs or form submission) that increase the issuer′s trust in the likelihood that you′re a real human.
 {% endDetails %}

 ### Trust token issuance